 Ms. McCubbin is a governments relations consultant with Sacramento firm Lang, Hansen, O’Malley & Miller.
 She has served as a consultant for the city of San Clemente for almost ten years, where her responsibilities have been helping them build their segment of the California Coastal Trail.
 Her passion for saving the coast began when she worked in the State Senate for John Dunlap, one of the authors of the Coastal Act.
 She is a registered lobbyist, having been involved in governmental relations since the late ‘70s and serves on two other nonprofit boards.
 She lives in Sonoma County.

-Ms. Glass joined Coastwalk California as Executive Director in 2008 and has nurtured its expansion to the California Coastal Trail Association.
-She is long term supporter of the coast and a dedicated conservation advocate.
+Ms. Glass joined Coastwalk California as Executive Director in 2008 until her retirement in August of 2017.
+Una is now serving the Coastwalk mission as its newest Board Member.
+In her tenure as Executive Director, Una nurtured Coastwalk’s expansion to that of a Statewide organization with the establishment of the California Coastal Trail Association.
+She is a long term supporter of the coast and a dedicated conservation advocate.
 She brought thirty plus years of management experience to Coastwalk having served in executive positions in both non-profit and for profit organizations.
 She has been a principal in several software and high tech businesses, and served as the CFO for a public broadcasting station for seven years.
 Ms. Glass is also experienced in public policy and issue advocacy having worked as a consultant in that arena and as staff to an elected official.
 She has served on the boards of several environmental as well as business organizations.
-She is currently the Vice Mayor of Sebastopol, California and also services on the Advisory Board of the Robert Redford Conservancy for Southern California Sustainability.
+She is currently the Mayor of Sebastopol, California and also services on the Advisory Board of the Robert Redford Conservancy for Southern California Sustainability.
 She lives in Sonoma County.